 According to the Canadian Federation of Independent Business, Regina is one of the Top 10 Canadian entrepreneurial communities.
 Home to Wascana Park, which at 2,300 acres is nearly three times the size of New York’s Central Park, Regina is a prairie town known for it’s sunny skies and friendly citizens.

 Windsor is among the warmest of Canada’s cities, with a mean annual temperature of 9.9 degrees Celsius.
 According to the web site “RetireHere.ca,” many retirees move to Windsor to escape the high house prices of the Greater Toronto Area.
 “Bargain-price real estate (relative to big Canadian cities); low property taxes; a long growing season; bodies of water on three sides and, not least, proximity to the United States,” are cited as the city’s primary attractions.

-What are you favourite cities in Canada and why?
-Please share your thoughts in the comments below.
+What are your favourite cities in Canada and why?
+We’d like to hear your thoughts in the comments below.